raccog/asOS/Readme.md

 asOS (Always Sunny Operating System) is my solo hobby OS project (though feedback is always welcome :D).

+Currently, I am working on the custom UEFI bootloader.

+## Build Instructions

+To build all libraries and executables, run ```make all``` from the main directory.
+Make sure you have all dependencies (listed below) installed before building.

+To build and run the bootloader, run ```make run```.

+### Dependencies

+- qemu-system-x86_64
+- clang
+- make
+- lld (llvm linker)
+- llvm-ar (llvm archiver)
+- wget
+- essential commands (mkdir, mv, cp)

 ## Purpose

 Starting with basic processes (after the bootloader), I am working through parts of an operating system as I learn about them.